The Specifics

 Guitarcenter.com, Amazon.com, Bestbuy.com, craigslist.com

-Note: pedals are needed once a student has advanced to a stage where they can coordinate both their hands and feet at the same time.
-This varies from student to student but typically pedal use begins 5 months to a year after they have begun lessons.
+*Remember that all keyboards need a keyboard stand, adjustable bench, and eventually a sustain pedal.
+If you plan to use your keyboard on the go, its matching brand AC adapter would also be good to own.
+Pedals are needed once a student has advanced to a stage where they can coordinate both their hands and feet at the same time.
+This varies from student to student but typical pedal use begins 4 months to a year after they have begun lessons.

 In-store purchasing options: